ralphv/require-inject-scope/README.md

 ## What is it

-The built in require of Node.js does not have a way to allow you to inject scoped variables.
+The built in `require` of Node.js does not have a way to allow you to inject scoped variables.
-The variables module, exports, __dirname, __filename... are available in the context of a required file but there is no easy way to provide your own variables.
+The variables `module`, `exports`, `__dirname`, `__filename`... are available in the context of a required file but there is no easy way to provide your own variables.

-Many developers will revert to using either globally defined variables or using singleton variables like globals, but neither of these are best practices.
+Many developers will revert to using either globally defined variables or using singleton variables like `globals`, but neither of these are best practices.

 This library allows you to inject your own variables to the context of the required file.